-OCP hiccup is active 3 ms after the device is enabled.
-Once OCP hiccup is active, if the device detects over current condition for consecutive 40 cycles, or if the FB drops below under voltage protection (UVP) threshold, it enters hiccup mode and Pgood flags low.
-In hiccup mode, the device latches off the Control MOSFET immediately, and latches off the Synchronous MOSFET after ZCD (zero crossing detection) is detected.
-Meanwhile, the SS/VREF capacitor is also discharged.
-After about 11 ms, the device will try to soft stat automatically.
-If the over current condition still holds after 3 ms of running, the device repeats this operation cycle until the over current condition disappears, and the output voltage rises smoothly back to the regulation level.
+OCP latch response is active 3 ms after the device is enabled.
+Once it is active, if the device detects over current condition for consecutive 40 cycles, or if the FB drops below under voltage protection (UVP) threshold, the device latches off the Control MOSFET immediately and Pgood flags low.
+The Synchronous MOSFET is turned off after ZCD (zero crossing detection) is detected.
+The device will restart into a soft start when VIN, EN or VCC is cycled.